-However, such power of attorneys don’t quite address the situation that all seniors should plan for: the possibility that they’ll be cognitively slipping and unable — or unwilling — to admit it and let others assist as needed.
+However, such power of attorneys don’t quite address the situation that all aging adults should plan for: the possibility that they’ll be cognitively slipping and unable — or unwilling — to admit it and let others assist as needed.

-I have only rarely seen seniors prepared for this, even though every senior has a pretty substantial chance of developing Alzheimer’s or another dementia provided they live long enough.
-(Remember, about 30% of those aged 85+ have dementia, and it goes up to about 50% of those aged 90+.)
+I have only rarely seen older adults prepared for this, even though everyone has a fairly substantial chance of developing Alzheimer’s or another dementia provided they live long enough.
+(Remember, about 30% of those aged 85+ are cognitively impaired, and it goes up to about 50% of those aged 90+.)

 - Created a trust,

 - Designated a trustee or fiduciary to take over when needed,

 - Specified what conditions would trigger trustee take-over, and